🏹

 Extra events data

-If you are reporting either an error or the first init event, you can attach those extra data:
+If you are reporting either an error or the first init event, you can attach the following extra data:

 They are not required with regular events to save bandwidth.